 Previous HGNC Symbols for PRMT5 Gene

 This gene encodes an enzyme that belongs to the methyltransferase family.
 The encoded protein catalyzes the transfer of methyl groups to the amino acid arginine, in target proteins that include histones, transcriptional elongation factors and the tumor suppressor p53.
 This gene plays a role in several cellular processes, including transcriptional regulation, and the assembly of small nuclear ribonucleoproteins.
 A pseudogene of this gene has been defined on chromosome 4.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Sep 2015]

 GeneCards Summary for PRMT5 Gene

 PRMT5 (Protein Arginine Methyltransferase 5) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include chromatin binding and ribonucleoprotein complex binding.
+Among its related pathways are Chromatin organization and p53 pathway (Pathway Interaction Database).
+GO annotations related to this gene include protein heterodimerization activity and transcription corepressor activity.

 UniProtKB/Swiss-Prot for PRMT5 Gene